fbrausse/smlp/utils/poly/README.md

 The problem to be solved is specified by the two parameters OP CNST where OP is one of '<=', '<', '>=', '>', '==' and '!='.
 Remember quoting the OP on the shell to avoid unwanted redirections.
-CNST is a rational constant in the same format as those in the EXPR-FILE (if any).
+CNST is a rational constant in the same format as those in the EXPR file (if any).

 Developed by Franz Brausse <franz.brausse@manchester.ac.uk>.
 License: Apache 2.0; part of SMLP.